Noisy Beeping Networks: Preliminaries

-\paragraph{Error Correcting Codes.} A \emph{code} is a mapping $C: \Sigma^{rn} \to \Sigma^n$.
+\paragraph{Error Correcting Codes.} A \emph{code} is a mapping $C: \Sigma^{rn} \to \Sigma^n$, where $\Sigma$ is some alphabet.
 We call $r\in (0,1)$ the {\em rate} of the code and $n\in\mathbb{N}$ the {\em block length} of the code.
 The elements in the image of $C$ are called {\em codewords}.
-With a slight abuse of notation, we use~$C$ to denote also the set of codewords.
+With a slight abuse of notation, we use~$C$ to also denote the set of codewords.

 A binary code is one with~$\Sigma=\{0,1\}$.
 We say that $C$ has {\em relative distance} $\delta\in[0,1]$, if for every pair of distinct vectors $x,y \in C$ it holds that $\Hamming(x,y)\ge\delta n$, where $\Hamming(\cdot,\cdot)$ is the Hamming distance function.
-The weight of a codeword~$x\in C$, denoted $\Weight(x)$, is the number of non-zero indices in~$x$, i.e., its hamming distance from the all-zero word.
+The weight of a codeword~$x\in C$, denoted $\Weight(x)$, is the number of non-zero indices in~$x$, i.e., its Hamming distance from the all-zero word.

 It is well known that binary codes with constant rate and relative distance exist.
-Such codes can be obtained, for example, by concatenating Reed-Solomon codes~\cite{RS60} with binary linear Gilbert-Varshamov codes~\cite{G52,V57}. \begin{lemma} For every $\rho\in(0,1)$ there exist $\delta\in (0,1]$ such that the following holds for sufficiently large~$n$.
-There exists a binary linear code $C: \{0,1\}^{rn} \to \{0,1\}^{n}$ with rate $r\ge\rho$ and relative distance~$\delta$.
-Furthermore, there exist polynomial-time (in~$n$) encoding and decoding algorithms for~$C$, where the decoding succeeds as long as at most $n\cdot \delta/2$ bits of the codewords are corrupted. \end{lemma}
+Such codes can be obtained, for example, by concatenating Reed-Solomon codes~\cite{RS60} with binary linear Gilbert-Varshamov codes~\cite{G52,V57}. \begin{lemma}[{\cite[Theorem~1]{justesen72}}] For any given rate $\rho<1/2$ and for any $m>0$, there exists a binary code $C_m: \{0,1\}^{\rho_m n}\to\{0,1\}^n$ with $n=2m(2^m-1)$ such that the code $C_m$ has rate $\rho_m \ge \rho$ and relative distance $\delta_m > (1-2\rho)H^{-1}(\tfrac12)$. \end{lemma} In the above, $H(x)=x\log(1/x)+(1-x)\log(1/(1-x))$ is the binary entropy function.
+Note as well that the above codes can be encoded and decoded in polynomial time in~$n$~\cite{justesen72}.